Against William Gibson

 …Just like TikTok?
 A platform operated by the Chinese government?
 Again, to Gibson’s disappointment, no romance can be found today in post-pandemic 2021.

 But why does technology evoke memory?
 And why is the literati so obsessed with praising nostalgia?
 Everyone has a “subjective memory” with no objective agreement.
 Is this a praise of radical individualism?
-In our fun loving meme culture, subcultures are created by the products we like, pictures we share, and the likes and dislike algorithm behind our favorite YouTube videos.
+In our fun-loving meme culture, subcultures are created by the products we like, pictures we share, and the likes and dislikes algorithm behind our favorite YouTube videos.
 Information is uploaded, and soon disappears over time, because of our incompetent servers and data archivists.
-Are we suppose to praise this unique behavior as something Wolf OS X argues for when comparing vaporware to Soundcloud streams without any backups?
+Are we supposed to praise this unique behavior as something Wolf OS X argues for when comparing vaporware to Soundcloud streams without any backups?
 What’s the point of this unrecorded nostalgia?

 In Gibson’s own words about Agrippa,

 “Honest to God, these academics who think it's all some sort of big-time French philosophy—that's a scam.
-Those guys worship Jerry Lewis, they get our pop culture all wrong.”
+Those guys worship Jerry Lewis, they get our pop culture all wrong.”5

 “Our” pop culture is wrong!
 Thank you very much!

-Meanwhile, Gibson is an incredible proponent of Samuel R. Delany, the gay black writer who wrote the transgressive book Hogg.
+Meanwhile, Gibson is an incredible proponent of Samuel R. Delany, the gay black writer who wrote the transgressive book, Hogg.
 I once had a professor who told me she didn’t like my “nazi shit,” but was enthralled by Delany’s Hogg.
-Hogg deals with themes of child molestation, incest, coprophilia, coprophagia, urolagnia, anal-oral contact, necrophilia and rape.
+Hogg deals with themes of child molestation, incest, coprophilia, coprophagia, urolagnia, anal-oral contact, necrophilia, and rape.
 And then ask, why are anti-capitalist, race-realists bad?
 Hypocritical, yes?
-This “New Wave” of science fiction writers argued more for social change than actual “city building tendencies.”
-Gibsons writing becomes a cliche attempt to fuse Allen Ginsberg, William Burroughs, and Jack Kerouac into science fiction.
-The elite love to praise the class under them, romanticize the struggles of being poor, all while distracting everyone with social justice politics.
+This “New Wave” of science fiction writers argued more for social change than actual “city-building tendencies.”
+Gibson’s writing becomes a cliche attempt to fuse Allen Ginsberg, William Burroughs, and Jack Kerouac into science fiction.
+The elite love to praise the class under them, and romanticize the struggles of being poor, all while distracting everyone with social justice politics.